sredevopsdev/purge-cloudflare-cache-action/readme.md

 This action uses [Cloudflare's API](https://api.cloudflare.com/#zone-purge-all-files) to purge their cache of your website.
 It can be helpful after deploying a new version.

 What makes this action different from similar ones is that it allows you to clean URL caches based on the XML sitemap.
-This way, if you want to clean specific files, you don't have to remember to update the workflow every time.
+This way, if you want to purge specific files, you don't have to remember to update the workflow every time.

 ## Usage